 Rooms for parents are available on level 6, Sydney Wing and in South Parade, Fulham Road Wing.
 Unfortunately brothers and sisters are not able to stay in the facilities on level 6 due to health and safety regulations.
 Read more about this accommodation.

 There are also three family flats in Fulham Road for families who want to have their other children staying with them.

 All rooms have an internal telephone so that we can contact you during the night if necessary.

 You may stay with your child for as long as you want to although we need to ask you to limit the number of other visitors.
 Only two people are allowed

 by bedside at any time.
 This is because too many people around a bed at one time can make it difficult for us to nurse your child or the other children close by.

 Parents have 24 hour access to the ward.
-Grandparents and other supporting adults may stay between 4pm and 6pm every day.
+Extended family, including children and supporting adults can stay between 12pm and 6pm every day.

 Anyone who has an infection (such as a cold, sore throat or tummy bug) should not visit the ward (please check with a member of staff if you are unsure).

 As children recovering from procedures require their rest, we aim to switch off televisions/videos in the bays by 9pm.